allpix-squared/allpix-squared/src/modules/MagneticFieldReader/README.md

 * `magnetic_field` : Vector describing the magnetic field.

 ### Usage
-A simple example is given below
+An example is given below

 ```ini
 [MagneticFieldReader]